hansmeeussen/orchestra_cpp/readme.txt

 //----------------------------------------------------------------------------------------------------------------------
-// ORCHESTRA chemical solver module
+// ORCHESTRA chemical solver module, C++ version
-// Version 2022
+// Version 2023
 //
-// This set of C++ files contains the complete ORCHESTRA (chemical) solver module.
+// This set of C++ files represents the complete ORCHESTRA (chemical) solver module.
 // It is a literal translation of the the original Java version and was prepared to facilitate coupling to other (e.g. mass transport) codes,
 // and to make it easier to call the solver directly from Python.
-// The C++ version has exactly the same functionality as the Java version and can read chemical system definitions from the same text input files.
+// The C++ version has (should have) exactly the same functionality as the Java version and can read chemical system definitions from the same text input files.
-// In practice it will be convenient to create these input files interactively with the Java GUI.
+// Chemical input files can be created interactively with the Java GUI.
 //
 // Because ORCHESTRA reads all chemical models (variables / equations etc) from input text files at run time,
 // the C++ version automatically has the same chemical modelling capabilities as the Java version.